My Home Lab Infrastructure

 Node 1

-Automation, AI, docs, monitoring, identity, CI/CD, and backups.
+Core services, automation, docs, monitoring, and backups.

-n8n Ollama Outline Grafana Authentik Portainer PBS
+n8n Outline Grafana Authentik PBS

 Outline: Self-hosted wiki for infrastructure and project docs